skoriche/EWRI2026_NextGen_Workshop/README.md

 ## 🎯 Workshop Purpose

-This comprehensive, half-day workshop provides a deep dive into the Next-Generation Water Resources Modeling Framework (NextGen), a model-agnostic and standards-based software tool that facilitates model interoperability.
-The workshop is split into two parts: an exploration of the broader NextGen Framework and a hands-on session on hydrological model calibration within the NextGen In a Box (NGIAB) ecosystem.
+This comprehensive, half-day workshop provides a deep dive into the **Next-Generation Water Resources Modeling Framework (NextGen)**, a model-agnostic and standards-based software tool that facilitates model interoperability.
+The workshop covers two parts: an exploration of the broader NextGen Framework **End-to-End implementation** and a hands-on session on **hydrological model calibration** within the NextGen In a Box (NGIAB) ecosystem.
 This workshop is highly relevant to professionals and students interested in US operational hydrological forecasting pipelines.
 You'll gain practical experience using open-source tools with pre-configured datasets.

-### What You'll Learn

-- ✅ **Model Calibration Fundamentals** - Theory and practice of improving hydrological model accuracy
-- ✅ **Hands-on NextGen Experience** - Complete calibration workflows using real tools and data
-- ✅ **Parameter Management** - Share and collaborate on calibrated parameters effectively
-- ✅ **Best Practices** - Learn from experts and discuss real-world challenges

 <details>
   <summary>